tajeigen/hacker-news-article-validator/README.md

 1. **extractArticlesFromPage(page)**:
    - Extracts article data from the current page.
-   - Returns an array of articles with their rank, ID, title, and timestamp.
+   - Returns an array of articles with their rank, ID, title, and time.

 2. **collectFirst100ArticlesUsingMoreButton(page)**:
    - Collects the first 100 articles by clicking the "More" button to load additional articles.